ocaml/opam/release/readme.md

 * Remove the milestone that has just been released and create a new milestone for the next version
 * Bump the version with a `~dev` at the end (e.g. `2.2.0~alpha~dev`)
 * Check if reftests needs an update
+* If this is a stable release, publish the release on distributions (including winget) we can easily contribute to ourselves or ping the package maintainers

 ---